What is Cashmere?

 Cashmere is up to 8 x warmer than sheep's wool, yet significantly lighter, which means to reap the full reward of cashmere, you should invest in only 100% cashmere items.

 To check if the garment is 100% cashmere read the label which should state '100% cashmere' as required by the Federal Trade Commission in the U.S. If it is a blend, by law, it must state the percentages of yarn on the label e.g. 20% cashmere / 80% merino wool.

 Ply is the number of cashmere threads twisted together to make the yarn.

 Two twisted threads are referred to as 2-ply, and three twisted threads are referred to as 3-ply etc. Since cashmere is a fine hair, it benefits from the increased strength in the twisted thread.

 Look for items that are 2-ply or higher, as 1-ply cashmere is less durable and is more likely to develop holes.
 Higher plies such as 4-ply add additional weight and warmth, but do not indicate additional quality.

-What does Gauge Mean?
+What Does Gauge Mean?

 It is a measure of how tightly the item is knitted.
 Gauge refers to the number of stitches and rows per inch.
 The higher the gauge number, the tighter the knit and the more cashmere yarn that is being used.

-Jet&Bo stocks a range of luxurious cashmere travel accessories:
+Jet&Bo stocks a range of luxurious cashmere clothing and travel accessories: